mkhofmann/Littlefoot/readme.txt

 Current Set UP:
 Place LittlefootPrints folder on Desktop as preffered or navigate to folder in finish tab.
 Enter settings.
-GripA is for grips with no or angled barrels
-GripB is for grips with straight barrels.

 Follow tabs as opened to complete submit file.
-Scad file will be dropped into folder chosen but will not render if imported stl is not also present and properly named.
+Scad file and stl file will be dropped into this LittlefootPrints.

+Profiles can be saved as .txt files in same location.
 Further developement:
-Saving profiles.
-Automatic rendering to STL file not through OpenScad Implementation of invalid dimmensions exceptions and interfaced solutions for user.
-Possible protected saving for Ipad program.
+Completely variable install and drop locations diagrams of design variable diagrams of design sliding options for sizes to make boundries clear file chooser buttons as submit features

 for any errors that cannot be worked around or error messages that seem suspicious as to the cause please contact me at hofmann.megan@gmail.com.